Assistant Professor of Voice

 Pianist Rick Rowley is a very versatile musician and has appeared extensively as a recitalist, a concerto soloist and chamber performer with an exciting list of the world’s leading musicians.
 The Washington Post recently wrote that he is “a communicative performer who clearly enjoys playing.”
 He “takes the music on its own terms and infuses it with active interpretation, tempered with understanding of its point and purpose.”
 The San-Antonio Express-News praised his “resplendent performance … which crackled with infectious energy” and the Austin Statesman-American has praised his “dazzling technique” and “world-class expertise,” calling one of his concerts “concerto playing at its best.”
 The American Record Guide praised his release of piano music of Franz Liszt saying that “Rowley’s playing is wonderful in these favorites — poetic, tender, full of grandeur.”
 Of his American music CD they wrote, “By all means, grab this” and recently extolled his Chopin CD writing that “the ‘Fantasy-Impromptu’ can take on all challengers.”
 In the past Mr. Rowley has appeared as a conductor and in the dual role of conductor/soloist; in this latter capacity his performances of Mozart concertos have been particularly recognized.
 He has also taken part in concerts on period instruments, performing as harpsichordist with the Texas Bach Aria Group and on fortepiano with the Texas Baroque Ensemble.
 At various times Mr. Rowley has served in lectureship positions at the University of Texas in Austin and is again currently holding that position, in which he works with pianists, vocalists and chamber music groups.
 He was the music lecturer/performer for the prestigious Houston Series for three years and his programs were among the most popular in the Series’ history.
 He is also highly admired as a teacher in master classes and has often worked with pianists, instrumentalists and actor/singers in that framework.
 Mr. Rowley has recorded, produced and written liner notes for a number of compact discs; his solo recordings feature repertoire by Liszt, Guion, Chopin, Mompou, Granados, Barber, Gershwin, Cumming and Copland.
 He has recorded chamber music with cellist Peter Rejto; flutist Marianne Gedigian; and clarinetist Patricia Shands.
 Recently he contributed performances to new discs of music by American composers Kathryn Mishell and Kent Kennan.
 A CD of songs by Strauss, Turina, Smith and Ward with soprano, Cheryl Parrish, is now in current release.
 For several years Mr. Rowley maintained a busy career in the theater and is a veteran of nearly fifty productions as actor, musical director and director.
 His first performances were for children’s theater at Zachary Scott in Austin and he has also worked for several theaters in Houston, the Point Theater in Ingram and the remarkable Unity Theatre in Brenham.
 He made his directorial debut with a production of The Belle of Amherst for the Unity Theater where he also directed a new play based on letters of George Sand and Gustave Flaubert.
 He was the sound designer and composer for songs and incidental music for a play based on “The Firebird” legend for Stages Theater in Houston.
 He most recently appeared in a highly praised performance as Frank in Brian Friel’s “Molly Sweeney”.
 Three years ago Mr. Rowley became a founding member of Plum Pianos, a thriving company which rebuilds and restores pianos and other keyboard instruments.

-“Technically nimble and supportive pianist” (New York Times) and “accompanist with wondrous tact and virtuosity” (San Francisco Chronicle) Tamara Sanikidze gave her first performance with the Georgian Symphony Orchestra at age eight and has since appeared as soloist and chamber musician throughout the Republic of Georgia, Russia, Europe, Asia and the Americas.
+“Technically nimble and supportive pianist” (New York Times), “Accompanist with wondrous tact and virtuosity” (San Francisco Chronicle), “Vigorous and versatile” (Washington Post) and “Extraordinarily sensitive collaborative synch throughout the evening” (VOICE Magazine) Tamara Sanikidze gave her first performance with the Georgian Symphony Orchestra at age eight and has since appeared as soloist and chamber musician throughout the Republic of Georgia, Russia, Europe, Asia and the Americas.

-Upon finishing the prestigious Adler Fellowship Program, Dr. Sanikidze joined the Music Staff at both San Francisco Opera and Los Angeles Opera where she is working closely with Mo.
+Upon finishing the prestigious Adler Fellowship Program, Sanikidze joined the Music Staff at both San Francisco Opera and Los Angeles Opera where she works closely with Mo.
 Plácido Domingo, Mo.
 James Conlon and Mo.
 Nicola Luisotti.
-In the capacity of a Pianist, Prompter, Coach and an Assistant Conductor she has prepared and performed a wide range of operatic repertoire, including Simon Boccanegra starring Placido Domingo, Tosca, Der fliegende Holländer, La Cenerentola, Falstaff, Die Zauberflöte, Billy Budd, Lucia di Lammermoor, Madama Butterfly, Un ballo in maschera, Le nozze di Figaro and Il barbiere di Siviglia.
+In the capacity of a Pianist, Prompter, Coach and an Assistant Conductor she has prepared and performed a wide range of operatic repertoire, including Simon Boccanegra starring Plácido Domingo, Tosca, Der fliegende Holländer, La Cenerentola, Falstaff, Evgeny Onegin, Die Zauberflöte, Billy Budd, Lucia di Lammermoor, Madama Butterfly, Un ballo in maschera, Le nozze di Figaro, Il barbiere di Siviglia, Aida, Turandot and Wagner’s Ring Cycle.

-Dr. Sanikidze is a prize-winner of numerous International Piano competitions, as well as a winner of the Marilyn Horne Foundation Award for Excellence in Vocal Accompanying.
+Sanikidze is a prize-winner of numerous national and international piano competitions.
 She has received top scholarships, including a personal scholarship from the former president of the Republic of Georgia Edward Schevardnadze.
-She has also received the Vocal Piano Fellowship Award from the Music Academy of the West in Santa Barbara and participated in summer programs at Wolf Trap Opera Company, Merola Opera Program at San Francisco Opera and Aspen Music Festival.
+She has also received the Vocal Piano Fellowship Award from the Music Academy of the West in Santa Barbara and participated in summer programs at Wolf Trap Opera Company, Merola Opera Program at San Francisco Opera, SongFest, Cleveland Art Song Festival and Aspen Music Festival.
 She has made several recordings for the Excelsior label and her performances have been broadcast on NPR, as well as Georgian and Russian National Television and Radio.

-Sought after for her coaching skills and extensive experience, Dr. Sanikidze has been invited to work with young singers at the Merola Opera Program, the San Francisco Conservatory, Wolf Trap Opera Center and the Young Artist Programs both at Washington National Opera and Los Angeles Opera.
-From January 2015, Dr. Sanikidze will join the faculty at the Butler School of Music at the University of Texas at Austin.
-She will spend summer 2015 at the Music Academy of the West in Santa Barbara as a faculty member for the Voice and Vocal Piano departments.
+Sought after for her coaching skills and extensive experience, Sanikidze has been invited to work with young singers at the Merola Opera Program, Wolf Trap Opera Center and the Young Artist Programs both at Washington National Opera and Los Angeles Opera.

 Tamara Sanikidze holds a Doctor of Musical Arts Degree from the University of Maryland, College Park.